-What is a neuropsychological evaluation?
+What is a Neuropsychological Evaluation?

-can systematically develop a comprehensive assessment of a number of cognitive and behavioral functions including:
+provides the basis for a diagnosis and plan of treatment.
+The Evaluation uses a set of standardized tests and procedures to systematically develop a comprehensive assessment of a number of cognitive and behavioral functions including:

 - Problem Solving and Conceptualization

 - Attention, Memory and Learning

 - Academic Skills

 - Perceptual and Motor Abilities